Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: INTRODUCTION

-provides a Python dataloader as well as other supplementary material.
-Furthermore, this article provides baseline results for some state-of-the-art lidar, lidar-inertial and map-assisted lidar odometry methods to validate our data and also provide baseline solutions for future works to compare against.
+including a Python dataloader, summary statistics and videos to aid in the development of new methods.
+Furthermore, this article provides baseline results for several state-of-the-art lidar, lidar-inertial and map-assisted lidar odometry methods.